corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/network-bootstrapper.md

 Similarly, each node directory may contain its own `corda.jar`, which the Bootstrapper will use instead.

-## Providing CorDapps to the Network Bootstrapper
+## Provide CorDapps to the Network Bootstrapper

 If you would like the Network Bootstrapper to include your CorDapps in each generated node, just place them in the directory alongside the config files.
 For example, if your directory has this structure: